murchie85/gossipSimulator/README.md

 1. Simulate Gossip Utility in Society
 2. Create a world with bots and AIs who interact and talk
-3. Observe how rumours can be used to increase status points.
+3. Observe how gossips can be used to increase status points.